Rohingya man shot dead in ‘gunfight’ between two armed groups

 The deceased was identified as Mohammad Yunus, of Block E/15 of Camp-4 in Kutupalong, said police.
 Five more people were also injured in the incident.

-The gunfight took place around 3:00pm in Block D of Camp-3 in Madhirchara, said Shamim Hossain, Officer-in-Charge (OC) of Ukhiya Police Station, reports our Cox's Bazar staff correspondent.
+The gunfight took place around 3:00pm in Block D of Camp-3 in Madhirchara, said Shamim Hossain, Officer-in-Charge (OC) of Ukhiya Police Station.

 "Yunus received shots to the head and back during the gunfight between armed members of ARSA and RSO.
 He was taken to the IOM hospital in the camp, where the duty doctors declared him dead."